tatyquebralayout/analuxsite/README.md

 ## Deployment

-The website is deployed on Netlify.
+The website is configured for deployment on Vercel.
 You can deploy your own version by:

 1. Building the project: